end2endzone/bin2cpp/README.md

 ## Example 1 - single file

-This examples shows how to use bin2cpp to convert a single html file to c++ source code.
+This example shows how to use bin2cpp to convert a single html file to c++ source code.

 ### Input file: helloworld.html